Inside Info

 • Christopher C. Gorham, author THE CONFIDANTE: The Untold Story of the Woman Who Helped Win WWII and Shape Modern America: “In THE GREAT ABOLITIONIST we feel the cold wind in the cobbled streets of mid -19th century Boston and hear the stifled sobs at Abraham Lincoln’s deathbed in April 1865.
 The subject of Stephen Puleo’s eighth book is Charles Sumner, a lawyer and U.S. Senator who was a leading voice of antislavery during the tumultuous two decades before the Civil War.
 As the nation was adding Texas, rushing west for gold, and vainly seeking a compromise on slavery to avoid war, Puleo paints Sumner’s morality as a constant.
 We are in the courtroom as he argues against the inherent inequality of segregated schools (a century before Brown v.
 Board of Education), and the drawing room as Sumner persuades the sixteenth president to publicly stand for abolition.
 Sumner’s ideals cost him friendships and resulted in a bloody assault on the floor of the senate by a pro-slavery congressman.
 Puleo’s rich biographical history is a perfectly timed reminder that to survive, our union needs figures with the courage to stand for core ideals which cannot be compromised.”

-I think the designers at St. Martin’s Press have outdone themselves with this stunning cover.
+In case you haven’t seen it yet, the designers at St. Martin’s Press outdid themselves with the stunning cover and beautiful dust-jacket design (the back cover includes several of the blurbs that are located in the Reviews tab on The Great Abolitionist book page.)
 I love the battlefield and Congressional chamber images as “context-setters,” and the painting of Sumner later in life (with his penetrating eyes drawing you in) is an image even I hadn’t seen before.
 The whole feel of the cover is one of action and statesmanship, an appropriate combination.
 (For more on Sumner’s statesmanship, read my blog here.)
+This is my third book with St. Martin’s (American Treasures and Voyage of Mercy are the others), and in each case, I’ve been thrilled with the dramatic cover images!

-THE GREAT ABOLITIONIST: Charles Sumner’s Fight for a More Perfect Union
+TGA coverTHE GREAT ABOLITIONIST: Charles Sumner’s Fight for a More Perfect Union

 The first full biography of Charles Sumner, abolitionist U.S. senator from Massachusetts, in more than a half-century!